numpy/numpy.org/content/en/community.md

 another sender), and don't reply to digests.
 A searchable archive of this list is available [here](https://mail.python.org/archives/list/numpy-discussion@python.org/).

+#### List moderation policy

+The list is moderated by delegates appointed by the steering council.
+Currently the list is run on the mailman platform.
+We refer to "moderators" where that platform uses the term "owners".

+Subscribers to the list are in one of two categories: "new" and "approved".

+New subscriber's posts will be held and only released to the list after review by a moderator.
+After three consecutive posts have been approved, the subsciber will become "approved" and their posts will no longer require review.
+A new subscriber will be unsubscribed after three posts were removed by moderators.
+An email will be banned from subscribing after the third time it has been unsubscribed.

+Approved subscribers may be moved back to the "new" category if they begin abusing the list.

+Decisions by the moderators can be appealed to the steering council.

+Criteria for deciding if a post should be deleted from the moderation queue:
+- Replies to a post with generic language and a link not connected to NumPy.
+- Generic information not connected to arrays or NumPy

 ***

 ### [GitHub issue tracker](https://github.com/numpy/numpy/issues)